yugabyte/yugabyte-db/docs/content/latest/benchmark/sysbench-ysql.md

 ### Setup

-When run on a 3-node cluster with each node on a c5.4xlarge AWS instance (16 cores, 32 GB of RAM, and 2 EBS volumes), all belonging to the same AZ with the client VM running in the same AZ, we get the following results:
+When run on a 3-node cluster with each node on a c5.4xlarge AWS instance (16 cores, 32 GB of RAM, and 2 EBS volumes), all belonging to the same AZ with the client VM running in the same AZ, you get the following results:

 ### 10 Tables Each with 100k Rows